Petroleum industry in Syria: Exploration prospects

 In 2005, Norwegian Wavefield Inseis conducted seismic surveys off Syria's Eastern Mediterranean coast, the subsequent report which was published in 2011 by French company CGGVeritas, showed "encouraging results" of oil and gas reserves in the Syrian territorial waters.

 In May 2007, Syria's Ministry of Oil and Mineral Reserves introduced four offshore sectors for exploration, yet the British company Dove Energy Limited application was declined, as it was without competition.

 In 2010, a US Geological Survey had already estimated 1.7 billion barrels of recoverable oil and 122 trillion cubic feet of natural gas in the whole Levantine Basin.

 In March 2011, Ministry of Oil and Mineral Reserves presented another four offshore blocks with an area of 7,750 km2 for exploration, however, the political situation deterred companies from utilizing the opportunity.

 In December 2013, Soyuzneftegaz signed a deal with the Syrian government to explore, drill, develop and produce oil and gas in Block 2 with an area of 2,977 km2 off Syria's coast.
 In July 2014, the deal was ratified with the Panama-registered Soyuzneftegaz East Med.
 In August 2017, an amendment to the contract was approved, to include Russian company East Med Amrit S.A., a sub-company of Soyuzneftegaz.
-Those changes in names and origins were to avoid International sanctions on dealing with the Syrian regime.
+Those changes in names and origins were to avoid International sanctions on dealing with the Syrian government.
 However, Soyuzneftegaz could not meet its contractual agreement in Syria.
+The company stopped its operations in Syria in 2015 because of the Syrian conflict.